salemkode/legend-list/README.md

 ## 🤔 Why Legend List?

 *   **Performance:** Designed from the ground up for speed, aiming to outperform `FlatList` in common scenarios.
 *   **Dynamic Item Sizes:** Natively supports items with varying heights without performance hits.
-Just provide an `estimatedItemSize`.
 *   **Drop-in Potential:** Aims for API compatibility with `FlatList` for easier migration.
 *   **Pure JS/TS:** No native module linking required, ensuring easier integration and compatibility across platforms.
 *   **Lightweight:** Our goal is to keep LegendList as small of a dependency as possible.
 For more advanced use cases, we plan on supporting optional plugins.
 This ensures that we keep the package size as small as possible.